-- The amount calculated at 1) above may be increased by an additional €10,000, provided no claim for relief for increased exemption has been made in the previous 10 years….or
+- The amount calculated at 1) above may be increased by an additional €10,000, provided no claim for relief for increased exemption has been made in the previous 10 years;

 The tax-free amounts under (2) and (3) above are reduced by tax-free amounts received/receivable from the employer’s pension fund.

 The exemption available in respect of termination payments is restricted to a lifetime limit of €200,000.
 From 1 January 2013 this limit also applies to payments on death and disability.
+Top slicing relief was also removed from 1 January 2013.
 Any other payments will be taxable in full.

 There are other exempt payments which can be made on ceasing employment, including statutory redundancy payments payable in accordance with the Redundancy Payments Acts 1967-2003, injury or disability payments for persons who may have to terminate employment early due to their medical condition, and also lump sums paid under approved pension schemes.
 Certain lump sum payments paid to employees in respect of pay restructuring schemes are also tax exempt (see below).